Much like in other sports leagues around the world, the National Football League (NFL) has different betting lines on every game.

 The handicap, or point spread line, is a forecast of the number of points by which a stronger team is expected to defeat a weaker one.
-In contrast to the money line, where the team you bet just has to win, if you bet on a team to win with the point spread, that team has to win (or lose) by a certain amount of points.
+This is in contrast to the money line, where the team you bet on just has to win the game.
+If you bet on a team to cover the spread, that team has to win (or lose) by a certain amount of points.

 The main idea of a point spread handicap is to level the playing field between the two sides and encourage a similar amount of betting action on each team.
 Bettors can also get better odds backing favorites on the spread than they would on the moneyline.